Simon-CR/qbittorrent-wireguard-pmp/README.md

-## Important: Why the 1-Minute Interval?
+## Why Continuous Updates?

 ProtonVPN's port forwarding requires a persistent loop to keep the port open.
-If the loop process stops, the port will close after 60 seconds.
-This is why the cron job and service are designed to run the sync script every minute (cron) or roughly every 45 seconds (service).
+If the loop process stops, the forwarded port closes after 60 seconds.
+The included systemd service keeps natpmpc alive by refreshing the mapping roughly every 45 seconds.

 > "Port forwarding is now activated.
 Note that closing your terminal window will terminate the loop process.
 You will need to re-run this loop script each time you want to start a new port forwarding session or the port will only stay open for 60 seconds." — ProtonVPN Docs

 **Summary:**
-- The frequent interval is required to keep the port forwarding session alive, not just to minimize qBittorrent downtime.
+- Keeping the NAT-PMP lease alive prevents ProtonVPN from reclaiming your forwarded port.
-- The script is lightweight and safe to run frequently.
+- The daemon loop is lightweight and only updates qBittorrent when necessary.

 # qBittorrent WireGuard Port Sync